6391-Ursuline-Bearbotics/BearSwerve/README.md

 BearSwerve is intended to be an all in one swerve solution including: teleop driving, simulation, trajectory following and more.
 It combines the work of [SDS swerve-lib](https://github.com/SwerveDriveSpecialties/swerve-lib), gerth2's [Swerve Sim](https://github.com/wpilibsuite/allwpilib/pull/3374), and [PathPlanner](https://github.com/mjansen4857/pathplanner/releases)

-### Submodule
+### Vendor Dependancy

-Bearswerve is intended to be used as a GitSubmodule.
-This is similar to a vendordep you may be used to with other third party libraries.
-The advantage of the submodule is that the code is actually present within your code.
-This makes modficiations and understanding what the submodule is doing easier.
+Bearswerve is intended to be used as a vendor dependancy.
+It can be added using this online link: `https://raw.githubusercontent.com/6391-Ursuline-Bearbotics/BearSwerve/master/BearSwerve.json`.
+You need to also have the: NavX, PathPlanner, CTRE Phoenix, and REVLib dependencies even if you aren't using them.

 ### BearSwerve Support